jlggross/codar.me/react-native-intro/README.md

 - Pay attention to the index.js file inside components/ that is used to export the components to the index.js file inside the src/ folder

 ## Class 07 - Creating a Form

+- We added a textbox and a button to the app.
+- The text inserted in the text box can be added to the task list after hitting the button
+- The button was configured to it is only enabled it there is some text in the text box
+- The next step is sending the new tasks to the API and just add them in the task list if the API returns success